Brett Lawrie turns 34 today.

-It seems like he should be much older.
-It seems like so long ago that we were talking about his potential.
-We thought we had a Canadian-born star in the making.
+It seems so long ago that we were talking about his potential.
+Then, we thought we had a Canadian-born star in the making.

-Brett came up to the Jays in August 2011, after a couple of injuries in Triple-A slowing his ascent to the majors (foreshadowing).
+Brett came up to the Jays in August 2011 after a couple of injuries in Triple-A, slowing his ascent to the majors (foreshadowing).
 He was terrific.
-Playing in 43 games, he hit .293/.373/.580 in 43 games.
+Playing in 43 games, Brett hit .293/.373/.580 in 43 games.
 I remember someone arguing that he should have been Rookie of the Year because he had a 3.6 bWAR, and the ROY, Jeremy Hellickson, had a 3.8 bWAR, pitching an entire season with the Rays.
-I get in the silliest arguments.
+I get into the silliest arguments.

 The sad part was that that was the best we’d get out of him.

-There was so much potential, and we never quite got to see it.
+There was so much potential, and we never quite saw it.

 Brett’s swing was a mass of tics and bounces at the plate.
-I’m sure it isn’t easy to keep your timing straight like that.
+It isn’t easy to keep your timing straight like that.

 And he played full out all the time.
 He couldn’t gear down.
-He was Red Bull fueled, go hard all the time, don’t worry about walls, go hard, kind of football mentality.
+He was Red Bull fueled, go hard all the time, doesn’t worry about walls, football mentality.
 The thing about football is you get a week off between games.
 Baseball, you play again tomorrow.

-Brett was one of two players I’ve seen who went as hard to first as he possibly could on every play (Vernon Wells was the other).
+Brett was one of two players I’ve seen who went as hard to first as possible on every play (Vernon Wells was the other).
 Then, Brett went as hard on everything as he possibly could.
-No surprise, he ended up with all sorts of nagging injuries.
-If only he learned to pick his spots.
+No surprise, Lawrie ended up with all sorts of nagging injuries.
+If only he had learned to pick his spots.

 His defense was fun to watch.
 All out, all the time.
 Lots of range.
 Throw hard every time.
 I liked watching him play third.

-I do get the feeling that Brett is the guy I’d want to sit furthest from in the clubhouse or on the bench if I was a teammate.
+I feel Brett is the guy I’d want to sit furthest from in the clubhouse or on the bench if I were a teammate.
 He doesn’t seem to have an off switch or volume control.
 I don’t do well around people like that.

 As you know, we traded him, Franklin Barreto, Kendall Graveman and Sean Nolin to the A’s for Josh Donaldson, one of my favourite trades ever.

 2016 was the last season that he played in the majors, or, for that matter, the minors.
-The Brewers signed him before the 2019 season and said he’d be working his way into playing shape before starting in the minors.
+The Brewers signed him before the 2019 season, saying he’d be working his way into playing shape before starting in the minors.
 But I guess he never made it into playing form.
 The Brewers released him in June.

-Anyway, Happy Birthday Brett, hope it is a good one.
+Anyway, Happy Birthday, Brett.
+I hope it is a good one.

-Gift Ngoepe turns 32 today.
-Gift played in 13 games for the Jays in 2018, as a utility infielder.
-He was fun, but not really an MLB-level player.
+Gift Ngoepe turns 34 today.
+Gift played in 13 games for the Jays in 2018 as a utility infielder.
+He was fun but not an MLB-level player.

-Geisel, a lefty pitcher, played seven seasons in the MLB, two of them with the Jays.
-As a Jay he had a 4.39 ERA in 63 games, 2 starts.
+Geisel, a lefty pitcher, played seven seasons in the MLB, two with the Jays.
+As a Jay, he had a 4.39 ERA in 63 games, 2 starts.
 He did have 5 saves with the Jays.
-He tended to walk too many (5.1 walks per nine innings).